markjprice/web-dev-net9/docs/errata/errata.md

 </form>
 ```

-Also, the Label Tag Helper will use the property names from the model as the labels in the form, so it will use **ShipperId** and **CompanyName** by default.
-To override these, in the `Northwind.EntityModels` project, in the `Shipper.cs` class, you can decorate the properties with the `[Display]` attribute, as shown in the following code:
+Also, the **Label Tag Helper** will use the property names from the model as the labels in the form, so it will use **ShipperId** and **CompanyName** by default.

+To override these values, in the `Northwind.EntityModels` project, in the `Shipper.cs` class, you can decorate the properties with the `[Display]` attribute, as shown in the following code:
 ```cs
 using System;
 using System.Collections.Generic;